Keywords

 Racial and ethnic minorities are disproportionately affected by climate change and its health impacts (Weaver et al., 2023).
 In many regions, Black, Indigenous, and People of Color (BIPOC) communities face systemic barriers to healthcare and are more likely to live in areas with higher exposure to environmental hazards.
 These communities often experience higher rates of pre-existing conditions, which can be exacerbated by climate-induced stressors, further complicating lactation and infant health (Burbank et al., 2023; Morello-Frosch et al., 2011).
 For example, Black and Hispanic mothers have been shown to have higher rates of adverse birth outcomes linked to extreme heat exposure (Borrell et al., 2022; Dzekem et al., 2023).

 The concept of intersectionality highlights how various aspects of a person’s identity, such as race, gender, socioeconomic status (SES), and geographic location, intersect to create unique experiences of disadvantage and privilege (Williams et al., 2012).
 This framework is critical for understanding the compounded vulnerabilities faced by lactating individuals who belong to multiple marginalized groups.
 For instance, a low-income, rural, Black mother may encounter a multitude of barriers that singularly and collectively impact her health and lactation experience (MacGregor & Hughes, 2010).
 Firstly, limited access to healthcare is a significant challenge for low-income, rural populations (Asiodu et al., 2021).
-Healthcare facilities may be scarce and distant, leading to delays in receiving necessary prenatal and postnatal care.
+Healthcare facilities may be scarce and distant, leading to delays in receiving necessary prenatal and postnatal care (Asiodu et al., 2021; Lusambili & Nakstad, 2023).
 This can hinder the establishment and maintenance of breastfeeding.
-Additionally, financial constraints may limit access to resources such as lactation consultants, breast pumps, and nutritional support, all of which are vital for successful breastfeeding (Francis et al., 2020; Gorman, 2020).
+Although financial barriers can limit access to lactation consultants or equipment, many individuals successfully chestfeed with limited resources through community support and proper education (Francis et al., 2020; Gorman, 2020).

 Secondly, exposure to extreme weather conditions, exacerbated by climate change, poses additional risks.
 In rural areas, infrastructure may be inadequate to cope with extreme heat, affecting the availability of clean water and cooling mechanisms.
 This can lead to dehydration and heat stress, further complicating the physiological process of lactation and the overall health of the mother and infant (Lusambili & Nakstad, 2023; Roos et al., 2021).